-In summer, Vail is a greats destination for hiking, biking, and whitewater rafting.
+In summer, Vail is a great destination for hiking, biking, and whitewater rafting.
 Ride the lift to the top of the mountain and get your heart racing as you make your way to the bottom, enjoying the incredible sights along the way.

-Things to See and Do in Vail
+Things to Do in Vail

 - Hit the hills and enjoy a day of skiing and snowboarding on the mountains of Vail.

 - Ride the gondola and take in the view.